 Developer: Gameloft Shanghai

-You will begin your racing career with a Mini Cooper S and will be able to unlock a dozen of other cars and bikes.
-Each of them also have their own tuning.
+You will begin your racing career with a Mini Cooper S and will be able to unlock a dozen other cars and bikes.
+Each of them also has its own tuning.
 The game ends when you finish all the races.

 7. Gangstar 2: Kings of LA

 The game revolves around a gangster named Pedro, who landed at the Los Angeles after escaping from Mexico.
 Here, he along with his friend tries to make money and gain power.
 As a player, you are allowed to engage in any mission of your choice.
 To earn money, players can sell drugs or what they say “candies”.

 Moreover, players can have a wide range of weapons at their disposal from pistols to a sniper and rocket launchers.
 While hand-to-hand combat is allowed, melee is not available here.